Royals LHP Duffy out 6-to-8 weeks with oblique strain

-KANSAS CITY, Mo.
-(AP) -- The Kansas City Royals have placed Danny Duffy on the disabled list with an oblique strain and say the left-hander is expected to be out six to eight weeks.
+KANSAS CITY, Mo. — The Kansas City Royals have placed Danny Duffy on the disabled list with an oblique strain and say the left-hander is expected to be out six to eight weeks.

 Duffy was injured Sunday while covering first base at Cleveland.